 California Surety Bond

-There are three types of surety bonds that can be required of you in California:
+There are many types of surety bonds required in California, and the three main categories are:

 - License bonds needed for various professions such as contractors and tax preparers to operate legally.

 - Contractor bonds for public construction projects.